Lipschitz inextendibility of weak null singularities from curvature blow-up: The -inextendibility of weak null singularities

+We now integrate over $0 \leq s <t_1 < t_0$.
+For the first term on the right hand side we use \eqref{EqEnergyGeodesic} and again the uniform boundedness of $\Omega^2$ along $\tau$.
+These terms may now be integrated explicitly.
+For the second term on the right hand side we use $\dot{\tau}^{\uu}$ to transform it into an integral over $\uu$ and then use the second part of \eqref{EqPropAssumRicci}.
+This gives

 for all $0<t_1< t_0$.
 This shows the uniform boundedness of $\dot{\tau}^u(s)$ and $\dot{\tau}^{\uu}(s)$.
-The uniform boundedness of $\gamma(\dot{\tau}(s), \dot{\tau}(s))$ follows as before from the right hand side of \eqref{Eqang} being equal to $-1$.
-This concludes the proof. \end{proof} Note that the important structure of the proof was that the Ricci coefficient in \eqref{EqRicciGeodesicProof} which is only integrable in $\uu$, i.e., $\chi_{AB}$, comes with a coefficient which is upper bounded in absolute value by $E \cdot \dot{\tau}^4$.
+The uniform boundedness of $\gamma(\dot{\tau}(s), \dot{\tau}(s))$ follows as before from \eqref{EqBoundAngular}.
+Recalling the definition \eqref{EqDefH} of $h$, this concludes the proof. \end{proof} Note that the important structure of the proof was that the Ricci coefficient in \eqref{EqRicciGeodesicProof} which is only integrable in $\uu$, i.e., $\chi_{AB}$, comes with a coefficient which is upper bounded in absolute value by $E \cdot \dot{\tau}^4$.